-More info can be found on our website and our Facebook page.
+Haskell is the primary language used at plaimi.
+We use it for all our currently active development projects.
 Our development computers and servers all use Gentoo Linux, and consequently Gentoo-Haskell.
 We contribute back to the Haskell and Gentoo ecosystems, and have upstream patches for many of the libraries and tools that we use.
 One of the researchers at plaimi is on the Gentoo development team, and has contributed to both Gentoo-Haskell and the package manager it uses, Portage.

 Our website is https://secure.plaimi.net/.
 Contact information may be obtained there.
-We are looking to hire Haskellers that are willing to relocate to Norway!
-We'd also love to hear from anyone that has questions, ideas or patches for our projects.
+We are currently looking for work.
+Do you have any?
+Get in touch!
+WeâĂŹd also love to hear from anyone that has questions, ideas or patches for our projects.